demandio/ember-prerender/README.md

   // Maximum number of requests a worker can handle before it's restarted
   maxRequestsPerRenderer: 200,

+  // Whether to restart a renderer gracefully or exit the process after reaching maxRequestsPerRenderer
+  // Note: Exiting the process and having something like supervisor automatically restart it can
+  //       help avoid memory leaks which seems to affect the JSDOM engine
+  //       This could be investigated with: https://github.com/lloyd/node-memwatch
+  exitAfterMaxRequests: false,

+  // If exitAfterMaxRequets is true, setting this to true will cause all
+  // queued requests to be rendered before the process is terminated
+  gracefulExit: true,

   // Maximum number of rendering requests to queue up before dropping new ones
   maxQueueSize: 1000,